 And don't be put off by the amount of time it will take to achieve your health goals.
 The time will pass anyway - the only question you need to ask yourself is "by next New Year's Eve, do I want to be as healthy as I am now, or healthier?"

-Leave a comment and let me know your New Year’s Resolutions!
-Wishing you a happy and healthy 2019!
+Drop me a message and let me know your New Year's Resolutions!
+Wishing you a happy and healthy year!